cceh/ntg/docs/_sources/cbgm.rst.txt

 All input data must be converted and imported into one Postgres database.

-- The mysql database "ECM" contains the apparatus of the *Editio Critica Maior* publication.
+- The mysql database :code:`ECM` contains the apparatus of the *Editio Critica Maior* publication.
   This database is exported from the NTVMR application (New Testament Virtual Manuscript Room).

-- The mysql database "Leitzeile" contains the Leitzeile of the current Nestle-Aland edition or any other appropriate "Leitzeile".
+- The mysql database :code:`Leitzeile` contains the Leitzeile of the current Nestle-Aland edition or any other appropriate "Leitzeile".

-- Optionally the mysql database "VarGen" contains previous editorial decisions regarding the priority of the readings.
+- Optionally the mysql database :code:`VarGen` contains previous editorial decisions regarding the priority of the readings.
   If this database is not supplied default priorities are used.